silverwhere/Self-Driving-Car-Nanodegree---Udacity/Project 2 - Advanced Lane Finding/README.md

 ![Figure9](https://github.com/silverwhere/Self-Driving-Car-Nanodegree---Udacity/blob/main/Project%202%20-%20Advanced%20Lane%20Finding/output_images/histogram.jpg)

 Once you've detected pixels in a sliding window, the function will now find points to be fitted with the second-order polynomial using the sliding window technique.
+I have shaded the left yellow lane line in red, and you can see the white dotted line for passing is in blue.

 ![Figure10](https://github.com/silverwhere/Self-Driving-Car-Nanodegree---Udacity/blob/main/Project%202%20-%20Advanced%20Lane%20Finding/output_images/sliding_windows.jpg)